cesc1989/backendstuff/README.md

 # Stuff for Backends

-A collection of configuration scripts for Ruby on Rails applications(mainly) hosted in Ubuntu servers.
-Most of the work present here should work for Ubuntu 12.04+ machines.
+A collection of configuration scripts for Ruby on Rails applications hosted in Ubuntu servers.
+Most of the work present here should work in Ubuntu 12.04+.

 Scrips located in [dependencies](dependencies/) folder are meant to work with [debian-based Linux distros](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).

-**Notice**

-All scripts asume you're setting up an AWS Ubuntu EC2 instance.
-This means that the system user in all scripts is always _ubuntu_.
+> NOTE: All scripts asume you're setting up an AWS Ubuntu EC2 instance.
+This means that the system user in all scripts is always **ubuntu**.
 Bear it in mind when applying these scripts to a different system user.

 ## Usage

-Run scripts with _sudo bash_ command:
+Run scripts with _sudo bash_ command, e.g:

 ```bash
 $ sudo bash ./dependencies/install_nginx.sh
 ```

 Except `dependencies/install_rvm.sh` which SHOULD be run only with _bash_ command.
 Doing as super user, would install RVM under `/root` folder.
+We don't want that.

 ## Folders

+Content of every folder in this project.

 ### AWS

-AWS utilities installation and/or configuration
+Steps to install or configure AWS utilities.

 - Code Deploy Agent
 - AWS CLI